_DSC2029_HDR-Edit.jpg

 In the beginning, North Charleston was a sprawling area lying north of the historic old city of North Charleston.
 It was a hunter's paradise of virgin pines, ancient oaks, and marshlands abundant with wild game.

 The story of this phenomenal area begins in the early 1900's when a group of Charleston men organized the E. P. Burton Lumber Company.
 They bought practically all of the land between Noisette and Goose Creeks and the Cooper River and Old Meeting Street Road for the purpose of cutting and selling timber.
 As the timber was cut and sold, the land was of no value to the lumber company, so it was subdivided and put on the market as real estate.
 A group of men known as the North Charleston Holding Corporation bought a large tract and laid out streets for a town.
 These included Park Circle, Montague Avenue, and First and Second Streets (later believed to be renamed Delsey & Bethany Streets).
 Twelve houses were built and into one of these houses moved Mr. and Mrs. P.B.
-Davenport--the first residents of North Charleston.
+Davenport-the first residents of North Charleston.
 The date was June 14, 1914.

 The North Charleston Methodist Episcopal Church South had its beginning several years later in 1916 or 1917.
 The beginning was an interdenominational Sunday School.
 Mr. Lebby of Charleston organized this Sunday School and the meetings were held in the Seaboard Railway Depot and in the old high school building.
 The first assigned pastor was the Reverend Robert R. Tucker who served in 1920-1921.